 About Traumatic Brain Injuries in North Carolina

-According to the Centers for Disease Control and Prevention, nearly 1.4 million people in the United States suffer from a traumatic brain injury each year, and 50,000 of these TBI victims die from their injuries.
+According to the Centers for Disease Control and Prevention, nearly 1.4 million people in the United States sustain a traumatic brain injury each year, and nearly 50,000 of these TBI victims die from their injuries.
+More than 5 million Americans are living with a TBI-related disability.
 Those who survive often discover that brain injuries can impair their ability to work and their interactions with others.
 Some find that they have lost the ability to concentrate and they suffer from mood swings and depression.
 Other victims are unable to care for themselves following a brain injury.